PTA Bank account details:

 How does the PTA allocate the money raised?

-School departments make 'bids' that are generally agreed with Ms Stevenson before being forwarded to the PTA's monthly meeting for approval or modification.
+School Heads of Department submit ' Teachers Bids' that are generally agreed with Ms Stevenson & The Bursar before being forwarded to the PTA's monthly meeting for approval or modification.
 Bids are grouped so not only the first bids received are approved.

 Parents can make bids in a similar way in order to, for example, create a more engaging environment, add resources or fund new activities.